Skip to main content

 Can you fish for sculpin?

-This is a bit of a developing situation.
-If you have heard of sculpin you likely heard about them through fishing, but probably by using a sculpin pattern fly or lure.
-It has long been known that sculpin pattern streamers are great ways to hook into larger trout species such as cutthroat and Bull Trout.
 But, in recent years, something called micro-fishing has come onto the scene.
 Pretty wild but some anglers are starting to target these small non-game species with even smaller hook and line.
 It’s not taken the angling world by storm just yet, but is another way to investigate, experience and learn about our underwater environments.

-Keep an eye out for more blogs about Idaho’s lesser known native species over the next few months.
+Keep an eye out for more blogs about Idaho’s lesser-known native species over the next few months.
 Hopefully we can all learn a few new things about these valuable Idaho fish species.